I grew up watching The Nature of Things with David Suzuki and it was

 weeks before Dr. Suzuki's retirement.
 Stream The Secrets of

-for updates on its release in other countries)
+for its release in other countries)

 an absolute honour to appear in an episode in the show's 60th year,